Rob Zombie

-Zombie directed the House of 1000 Corpses sequel The Devil's Rejects (2005), which received a more positive reception than its predecessor.
-His third studio album, Educated Horses was released in 2006 and marked a departure from his earlier style.
-It became his third album to enter the top 10 of the Billboard 200, but saw a decrease in sales compared to his previous releases.
-Deciding to focus on his filmmaking career, he directed Halloween (2007), a remake of the classic 1978 horror film.
+Zombie directed the horror film House of 1000 Corpses in 2000, though the controversial project was not released until 2003, and has since been described as a cult classic.
+Zombie followed the film with two sequels in his Rejects trilogy: The Devil's Rejects (2005) and 3 from Hell (2019).
+After the success of his first two films he directed Halloween (2007), a remake of the classic 1978 horror film.
 The film became his highest-grossing to date, though was generally received negatively by critics.
-He later directed Halloween II (2009), which failed to match the success of its predecessor.
-He released the animated film The Haunted World of El Superbeasto that same year.
-He returned to music with the release of his fourth studio album, Hellbilly Deluxe 2 (2010), which peaked at no. 8 in the U.S.
+He later directed Halloween II (2009), which failed to match the commercial success of its predecessor.
+Zombie has also directed the films The Haunted World of El Superbeasto (2009), The Lords of Salem (2012), 31 (2016), and The Munsters (2022).